 MHA 503: Health Care Marketing (3 credits)

 Knowledge and skills in marketing lead to the effective design and execution of various tactics in the modern health care environment.
-Emphases include understanding the target market, market research analysis, the competitive landscape, and consumer behavior to plan and implement strategic marketing initiatives in the contemporary competitive health care industry and building an organizational environment that places all workers in a marketing role.
+Emphases include an introduction to strategy, understanding the target market, effective competitive positioning, and managing the marketing mix of services and communications.

 MHA 504: Contemporary Health Care Policy (3 credits)

 Federal and state-level health care policies affect a wide range of issues, including access to care, quality, cost, and modes of delivery.
 The ethical implications of contemporary health care policies are explored.
-Emphasis is placed on how public policy influence manpower, values, needs, reimbursements and regulation of individuals, insurers, and medical and health care organizations.
+Emphasis is placed on how public policy influences manpower, values, needs, reimbursements, and regulation of individuals, insurers, and medical, and health care organizations.

 MHA 505: Health Care Accounting and Financial Management (3 credits)